7 Things: Background

 "7 Things" is also under the legal title of "Seven Things I Hate About You", as registered by Broadcast Music Incorporated (BMI).
 Like most of the songs on Breakout, Cyrus conceived "7 Things" while traveling on the Best of Both Worlds Tour from October 2007 to January 2008.

 "I was locked up in the bus the entire time.
 And it was, like, such a great time for me to have a minute for myself, which I never get.
 So it was awesome to get to do that and just kinda go through all the different stages of what's been going on the last couple of years.
 And I just thought it'd be fun to just kinda.
 I didn't even mean for it to be for, you know, the record or for anything.
 It was just like 'just start writing this'.
 I got into it and I played some of it for my sister and she was like, 'dude, that's awesome'.
 And it was just so much fun to have, like, a good, little therapy moment for me, just to be able to go through everything.
 It was awesome.
 It was so much fun to write."

 Cyrus says "7 Things" was inspired by an ex-boyfriend.
 In an interview with Ryan Seacrest, Cyrus said that she was "going through [...] nine-hundred different emotions while trying to write the song" and that her use of the word "hate" demonstrated how furious she was.
 When Seacrest asked if she was worried the song's subject would hear it and be upset, Cyrus responded that while she was slightly worried, "I want him to be upset.
 That was my point."
 She showed her draft to co-songwriters and producers Tim James and Antonina Armato, who suggested adding it to Breakout.
 Originally, "7 Things" was more "soft and nice" but Cyrus says she "went nuts" during the recording process and gave the song a harder sound.
 Cyrus had initially chosen "Fly on the Wall" as the lead single from Breakout, but replaced it with "7 Things" because she felt it was a "better introduction" to the album.

 Nick Jonas allegations

 The release of "7 Things" was followed by allegations that it was about Nick Jonas of the Jonas Brothers.

-Allegations that "7 Things" was about Nick Jonas, lead singer of the Jonas Brothers, arose soon after the song's premiere on the May 13, 2008, broadcast of the Elvis Duran and the Morning Show.
+Allegations that "7 Things" was about Nick Jonas, lead singer of the Jonas Brothers, arose soon after the song's premiere on the May 13, 2008 broadcast of Elvis Duran and the Morning Show.
 Cyrus and Jonas had dated for a year and a half before breaking up in late 2007.
 Cyrus claimed, "Nick and I loved each other" and that after the breakup she "bawled for a month straight" while trying to rebel "against everything Nick wanted [her] to be".